MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

 }
 ```

-When the `ExtendedEyeGazeDataProvider` script got executed, it sets the gaze data framerate to the highest option, which is currently 90fps.
+When the `ExtendedEyeGazeDataProvider` script executes, it sets the gaze data frame rate to the highest option, which is currently 90fps.

 ## ExtendedEyeGazeDataProvider.cs script